ssl-hep/ServiceX/docs/deployment/production.md

 check out our [basic deployment guide](basic.md).

 ## Prerequisites
-- A Kubernetes cluster running K8s version 1.16 or later.
+- A Kubernetes cluster running K8s version 1.16 or later with an ingress controller such as NGINX.
 - [Helm 3](https://helm.sh/docs/intro/install/) installed.
 - You've used the ServiceX CLI to install your grid certificates on your cluster (if not, see the basic guide).